The transition to electric: A fleet manager’s checklist

 Pre-assessment

-Have you completed a full assessment of the driver’s individual suitability for an EV?
-Fleet managers should take the driver’s travel profile into account.
-This could be something the driver completes, it may be readily available information through telematics, or it could be driver profiles you create based on job function or business need, i.e., ‘field sales’ or ‘commuter’.
-Consider things like:
+Have you completed a full assessment of each driver’s suitability for an electric vehicle (EV)?
+This should take the driver’s travel profile into account and may be something the driver completes or readily available via telematics.
+You may also have profiles based on job function or organisational need (e.g. ‘field sales’ or ‘commuter’).
+The travel profile should consider:

-You’ll also need to consider charge point access to determine whether an EV is a viable option.
-Fleet managers should also consider the total cost of ownership of fleet vehicles rather than up-front costs when working out financial forecasts.
+You’ll also need to consider the total cost of ownership of fleet vehicles rather than up-front costs when working out financial forecasts.

 Vehicle assessment

-This would ensure that each vehicle was fit for purpose, ensuring maximum efficiency across your fleet, and helping to prevent unnecessary downtime.
-Fleet managers should look at both range and speed of charging when determining the right vehicle for each driver.
-If your business is committed to EVs, if you join up with an external partner like Drax, they can help run test drive days where employees can get a feel for EVs and experience the different models on offer.
+You should also look at both vehicle range and speed of charging when determining what’s best for each driver.
+If your business is committed to EVs, working with an external partner like Drax will support you with on running test drive days.
+This is when your drivers get a feel for the EVs and experience the different models on offer.

 Vehicle training